MicrosoftDocs/powerapps-docs/powerapps-docs/user/basic-navigation-model-driven-app.md

 2. The sub area that you are currently in is highlighted to indicate where in the app.
 3. **Recent** and **Pinned** items are at top for easy access.
 4. Use the Area switcher to switch between apps.
-5. Command bar background color is associated with the area you are in.
-6. There are unique colors for icons on the command bar to show differentiation between commands.
+5. There are unique colors for icons on the command bar to show differentiation between commands.

 ### Get back to recent records, items, or view